org-cloudbees-dragan/traditional-ha/README.md

 There are two exceptions to highlight:

 * Persistence - local paths on the docker host are used as persistence volumes.
 NFS volumes are not used at the moment in the demo lab.
 Controller 1 and Controller 2 share the same $JENKINS_HOME dir.
+* Browser access
   * If you want to access the demo via a browser from a Docker host, you need entries in `/etc/hosts` (see chapters below)
+  * If you don't want to add entries in `/etc/hosts`, you can access a browser in a container under htpp://localhost:3000.
+No changes on your Docker host system are required in this case

 The Operations Center and both controllers are behind HAProxy.